vinicius-cleves/university-of-michigan-introduction-to-data-science/README.md

 The task can be summurized as testing the following Hypothesis: University towns have their mean housing prices less effected by recessions.

 The data used was:
--Home sale prices for US cities
+- Home sale prices for US cities
--List of university towns
+- List of university towns
--US GDP over time
+- US GDP over time